-- PC Programming
+• PC Programming

-- All system programming can be performed.
-PC programming is described in Section 3.2 PC Programming.
+All system programming can be performed.
+Installing and starting the KX-TAW848 Maintenance Console is described in Section 3.2 PC Programming.
+Individual PC programming items are described in the on-line help of the Maintenance Console.

-- PT (Proprietary Telephone) Programming
+• PT (Proprietary Telephone) Programming